chocolatey-community/chocolatey-packages/automatic/inkscape/README.md

 ## Notes

+* The software cannot be installed while the same version is currently installed, even with `--force`.
+To install the same version of the software again, please uninstall the package and install it again.
 * **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
 If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
 Disqus comments will generally not be responded to.**